 There are two full time faculty work patterns: the Teaching-Service Pattern (TS), and Teaching-Scholarship-Service Pattern (TSS).
 The expectations and workloads for these two patterns differ.
 Faculty in the TS pattern are generally required to teach eight courses (with 3h/wk instructional time) over the academic year, and are also expected to contribute to the University through service.
 Faculty employed in the TSS pattern are expected to produce scholarly work, and are generally required to teach six courses per year in addition to contributing through service.
-Workload is described in more detail in Article 14 of the CA. Faculty are hired in one pattern or another, however, there is an option to change work patterns after tenure.
+Workload is described in more detail in Article 14 of the Collective Agreement.
+Faculty are hired in one pattern or another, however, there is an option to change work patterns after tenure.

 Both patterns are valued equally for tenure and promotion.

 As stated in Article 10 of the Collective Agreement, tenure refers to a permanent appointment and it represents a major commitment between the institution and the Employee.
 Tenure carries with is a significant responsibility for the Employee, including the obligation to continue to perform at a high level of professionalism.
-A tenured appointment may only be terminated by retirement, resignation, mutual consent, redundancy, or dismissal for just cause (as described in Article 4.13 of the collective agreement.
+A tenured appointment may only be terminated by retirement, resignation, mutual consent, redundancy, or dismissal for just cause (as described in Article 4.13 of the Collective Agreement.

 All full time faculty are eligible for tenure (this includes professors, librarians, counselors and educational developers, but excludes laboratory instructors).
 New faculty are generally hired for a five-year probationary period as an Assistant Professor.
 During this period the candidate needs to fulfill the requirements for tenure which include evidence of proficient and scholarly teaching, evidence of significant contributions in service, and evidence of scholarship (where applicable).
-A more detailed description of the criteria for tenure can be found in the Tenure and Promotion Handbook which is available in mymru.
+A more detailed description of the criteria for tenure can be found in the Tenure and Promotion Handbook which is available at MyMRU.
 Please note: the responsibility for meeting the criteria for tenure rests with the employee so please read the Tenure and Promotion Handbook (as well as the documents referred to therein) carefully.

 Once you’ve been granted tenure, you are promoted to the Rank of Associate Professor.